patrickswijgman/ridder/README.md

 A no-dependency, straightforward game making library in TypeScript using HTML5 canvas.

 This is not a game framework but a game library, it's smaller but it should give you everything you need to get started right away!
-For example, it includes the game loop for logic updates and rendering but there is no base game object (entity) however, you can create it yourself easily using the components (e.g. `sprite` and `timer`) this library provides.
+For example, it includes the game loop for logic updates and rendering but there is no base game object (entity).

+However, you can create it yourself easily using the [components](#components-for-your-entities) this library provides (I do this all the time in the [examples](#examples)).
 This keeps the library flexible for any type of game you would like to make :D

-See the [examples](#examples) for running examples such as a simple platformer!
+See the [examples](#examples) section for running examples such as a simple platformer!

 ## Issues